William Recktenwald's Blog

 Here is a biographical sketch of myself that will tell you WAY more than you will likely need to know about my background and experience.

-William Recktenwald is a senior lecturer and the journalist-in-residence for the School of Journalism at Southern Illinois University, Carbondale.
-He joined the faculty in August 1999.
+William Recktenwald is a senior lecturer and journalist-in-residence for the School of Journalism at Southern Illinois University, he joined the faculty in August 1999.
+He was elected Faculty Senate president in April 2011.

-Recktenwald teaches courses in News Writing and Reporting, Public Affairs Reporting, Feature Writing and Investigative Reporting.
-He also works with the staff of the Daily Egyptian, an award-winning student-operated newspaper with a circulation of 20,000, and is faculty adviser to the student chapter of the National Association of Black Journalists.
+Recktenwald teaches courses in News Writing and Reporting, Public Affairs Reporting, Feature Writing, Multi-Media Project and Investigative Reporting, and newsroom management.
+He also works with the staff of the Daily Egyptian, an award-winning student-operated newspaper with a circulation of 7,500 and is faculty adviser to the student chapter of the National Association of Black Journalists.

 Recktenwald is the regular teacher for Journalism 311, News Writing and Reporting.
-He has taught the course for 16 semesters and has watched enrollment increase from 18 to 36 (the maximum).
+He has taught the course for 36 semesters.
 Twice since he came to SIU he has been named the Outstanding Term Faculty Teacher in the College of Mass Communication and Media Arts.

 In June 2006 he was a volunteer trainer for a journalism program in Uganda and Kenya, in 2002-2003 he worked with a team of SIU journalism professors and traveled to India, Sri Lanka and Nepal to conduct training programs for local journalists, and in the summer of 2002 the same team conducted workshops for journalists in Tanzania.
 The programs were all funded by the U.S. Department of State.